Ahmed-Ibrahim99/Spring-Hibernate/README.md

 This project uses a custom Hibernate configuration to connect to the H2 in-memory database and perform CRUD operations.
 The custom configuration is defined in the `CrudRepository.java` file, which is located in the `com/example/Hibernate/config` package.

-In this configuration, we define the following Hibernate properties:

-- `hibernate.hbm2ddl.auto`: Automatically create, update, or validate the schema based on the Hibernate mappings.

-We also define the `DataSource` bean that provides the database connection properties.

 ## H2 Database Configuration

 This project uses an H2 in-memory database with a `schema.sql` and `data.sql` file to create and populate the database.
 The `schema.sql` file is used to create the database schema, while the `data.sql` file is used to insert data into the database.